Shar Pei: Description

-The shar pei is a short-coated medium-sized breed of dog, renowned for its excessively wrinkled skin.
-The breed resembles many dog breeds from the mastiff family; however, it is most closely related to spitz breeds, with the chow chow being its closest relative.
+The Shar Pei is a short-coated medium-sized breed of dog, renowned for its excessively wrinkled skin.
+The breed resembles many dog breeds from the mastiff family; however, it is most closely related to spitz breeds, with the Chow Chow being its closest relative.
 This is most clearly seen with the two breeds both possessing unique blue-black tongues.
-This dog falls within the same genetic group as the chow-chow, the akita, the shiba inu, the malamute and the Greenland dog.
+This dog falls within the same genetic group as the Chow-Chow, the Akita, the Shiba Inu, the Malamute and the Greenland Dog.

-Adult shar peis typically stand between 44 and 51 cm and weigh between 16 and 20 kg, they have a short, very harsh coat that can be any solid colour except white, although black, red, fawn and cream are the most common.
+Adult Shar Peis typically stand between 44 and 51 cm and weigh between 16 and 20 kg.
+They have a short and very harsh coat that can be any solid colour except white, although black, red, fawn and cream are the most common.

 The Chinese breed standard states they have clam-shell ears, butterfly nose, melon-shaped head, grandmotherly face, water buffalo neck, horse's buttocks and dragon's legs.
 The breed's head is relatively large compared to its body with a broad muzzle that usually darker than the rest of the coat and well padded causing a bulge at its base, the ears are set wide apart and are small and triangular, and the eyes are set very deeply into the folds of skin on the head.
 The breed has straight, well boned, muscular legs below sloping shoulders and a medium length broad tail that is curled over their back in a manner typical of spitz-type dogs.